-Figure 9-205 Traffic Identifier field format
+Figure 9-205 Traffic Identifier field format when B0 is set to 0

 TGbe editor: modify the following subclause after 9.4.2.20.11 of Draft REVme 0.0 as:

 Trigger Conditions is a bit-field that specifies reporting triggers when requesting a triggered transmit stream/category measurement.
 The format of the Trigger Conditions bit-field is shown in Figure 9-208 (Trigger Conditions bit-field format).